-CIBC, or such other party as the Manager may retain, will act as a prime broker for one or more Funds pursuant to a prime brokerage agreement.
+CIBC, BMO or such other party as the Manager may retain, will act as a prime broker for one or more Funds pursuant to a prime brokerage agreement.
+Each of CIBC and BMO acts as custodian to one or more Funds.
 The prime broker(s) provide prime brokerage services to the applicable Fund(s), including trade execution and settlement, custody, margin lending and securities lending in connection with the short sale strategies of the applicable Fund(s).
 The Funds may appoint additional prime brokers from time to time.

-BMO Nesbitt Burns Inc. ("BMO"), or such other party as the Manager may retain, will provide options and margin facilities to the Funds in connection with transactions in Canada involving options trading strategies.
+BMO or such other party as the Manager may retain, will provide options and margin facilities to the Funds in connection with transactions in Canada involving options trading strategies.
 BMO provides services to the applicable Fund(s), including trade execution and settlement of options and margin lending in connection with the options trading strategies of the applicable Fund(s).
 The Fund(s) may deposit portfolio assets with BMO as margin for transactions in Canada involving options.
 The Fund(s) may appoint additional option facility providers from time to time.